Author Archives: family-divorce-attorney

 To learn more about Gary Dolgin and how he can help with your family law issues and divorce issues, such as alimony, child custody, child support and division of marital assets, visit:

-Prenup Lawyer Tampa, Gary S. Dolgin
+Custody Lawyer Tampa FL, Gary Dolgin

 In the State of Florida, the supportive relationship statute allows the payor of alimony to have their alimony obligation reduced or terminated if their ex-spouse is in a supportive relationship.